chukinas/gratuitous_greyhound/README.md

   * I deploy the application via Gigalixir.
 Visit the site at [www.chukinas.com](http://www.chukinas.com).
   * The `*buildpack.config` files are required per the docs: https://gigalixir.readthedocs.io/en/latest/getting-started-guide.html#specify-versions

+# View app on device on home network
+  * run `ifconfig` in terminal.
+Note the inet addr.
+  * On device, go to <inet addr>:4000